AbdillahHamzahAli/Laravel-blogCms/README.md

 *RUN PHP AND MYSQL*

-Create a database in phpmyadmin with the name `laravel_blogcms` and import the database from `asset\db\laravel_blogcms.sql` (if you don't know how to import sql here is the tutorial : https://youtu.be/jW5lrS6EUPM )
+Create a database in phpmyadmin with the name `laravel_blogcms` and import the database from `laravel_blogcms.sql` (if you don't know how to import sql here is the tutorial : https://youtu.be/jW5lrS6EUPM )

 Now run this :
 ```bash